z0Kng/cow_merger_service/README.md

     ```
     dotnet build cow_merger_service.csproj --runtime linux-x64
     ```
-    This will build the server ind `/bin/Debug` as debug build.
+    This will build the server in `/bin/Debug` as debug build.
     For further information see https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-build.

 ### Configuration